kosamad/the-meadow-project/README.md

 ![Font](documentation/design/ebgaramond-font.PNG)

-This font will be paried with Lexend.
-This was selected after reading the article by google fonts titled ["Introducing accessibility in typography"](https://fonts.google.com/knowledge/readability_and_accessibility/introducing_accessibility_in_typography).
-It states that Lexend was designed to be easier to read for all users, ensuring each character is distinctive from others.
+This font will be paried with Atkinson Hyperlegible.
+This was selected after reading the article by The Material Design Blog titled ["How to make your text more accessible"](https://material.io/blog/how-to-make-text-more-accessible).
+It states that Atkinson Hyperlegible was developed specifically to increase legibility for readers with low vision, and to improve comprehension.
+Furthermore, it fits nicely with the style and theme of the site.

 ### Colour Scheme

-The site's color scheme was inspired by my logo design, incorporating the primary colors #FFBD59 (Hunyadi Yellow), #DC6874 (Bright Pink), #04724D (Dark Spring Green), and #E26016 (Spanish Orange).
+The site's color scheme was inspired by my logo design, incorporating the primary colors #FFBD59 (Hunyadi Yellow), #DC6874 (Bright Pink), #04724D (Dark Spring Green), and #E26016 (Spanish Orange) and variations on them.
 These colors will be used sparingly as accents to maintain a clean, sleek, and stylish design.
 The minimal use of color ensures that the product colors are prominently emphasised.

 ![Colour Scheme](documentation/design/coolers-tmp.PNG)